biocore/cmi-workshops/docs/qiita-16S-processing.rst

 In the prep info dialogue, there is a dropdown menu below the words *No files attached to this preparation*, labeled "Select type".
 Click "Choose a type" to see a list of available file types.
-In our case, we've uploaded FASTQ-formatted file for all samples in our study, so we will choose "FASTQ - None`.
+In our case, we've uploaded FASTQ-formatted file for all samples in our study, so we will choose "FASTQ - None".
+In some cases outside of this tutorial, you may have per sample FASTQ files, so take care in considering which data type you are handling.

 *Magically*, this will prompt Qiita to associate your uploaded files with the corresponding samples in your preparation info.
 (Our prep info file has a